Start Your Career with Confidence

 Avoid sending the same resume to every job.
 Instead:

-Tools like SEEK Career Advice and Job Outlook Australia can help you identify which skills are trending or in high demand for the roles you’re targeting.
+Tools like SEEK Career Advice can help you identify which skills are in demand for the roles you're targeting.

 7. Keep Your Resume Professional and Clear

-A professional design makes a strong impression.
+A clean design makes a strong impression.
 Keep it simple and easy to scan:

-- Use standard fonts (Arial, Calibri, or Helvetica)
+- Use standard fonts such as Arial, Calibri, or Helvetica

 - Stick to one or two pages